Aamir Khan: 2005–2017: Return to films and global success

 His next venture was Dhoom 3 with Yash Raj Films, which he considered to be the most difficult role of his career.
 The film was released worldwide on 20 December 2013.
 Box Office India declared Dhoom 3 "the biggest hit of 2013" after two days of release, with the film grossing ₹2 billion worldwide in three days and ₹4 billion worldwide in ten days, making it the highest-grossing Bollywood film of all time.

 In 2014, he appeared as the eponymous alien in Rajkumar Hirani's comedy-drama PK.
 The film received critical acclaim and emerged as the 4th highest-grossing Bollywood film of all time.
-His performance was unanimously praised by critics including Tamil leading actor Vijay, who was impressed by Khan's perfection and dedication and reportedly enjoyed the film with his family on Christmas Eve.
 Raja Sen called the film a "triumph" and said: "Aamir Khan is exceptional in PK, creating an irresistibly goofy character and playing him with absolute conviction."
 The film won two Filmfare Awards, and in Japan received a top award at the 9th Tokyo Newspaper Film Awards event held by Tokyo Shimbun.